Blepharoplasty in Irvine, CA

 How to Prepare for Eyelid Surgery

-If you think blepharoplasty is the right option for you, the first step is to schedule a consultation with a skilled board-certified plastic surgeon, like Dr. Hojjat.
-The consultation will give you the opportunity to learn more about the procedure and to see if it’s right for you.
+If you think blepharoplasty is the right option for you, the first step is to schedule an initial consultation with a skilled board-certified plastic surgeon, like Dr. Hojjat.
+This consultation will allow you to learn more about the procedure and to see if it’s right for you, while also enabling Dr. Hojjat to develop a customized treatment plan tailored to your needs.

-During the consultation, Dr. Hojjat will ask you about your goals and examine your eye area to see if you could benefit from an eyelid crease lift.
+During the consultation, Dr. Hojjat will ask you about your goals, review your medical history, and examine your eye area to determine how you could benefit from an eyelid crease lift.
+This process is crucial in ensuring natural-looking results that align with your expectations.
 They might recommend either upper or lower blepharoplasty, or both, depending on what you hope to get from the procedure.
+This decision is an integral part of the treatment plan, designed to achieve the best possible outcome.

-The consultation is also a time for you to ask Dr. Hojjat plenty of questions.
+The consultation is also a time for you to ask Dr. Hojjat plenty of questions about the surgical techniques they will use, what kind of natural-looking results you can expect, and any other aspects of your treatment plan.

 Recommendations